 Agcenture has launched Agribyte.

-Agribyte is a portal of latest Africa’s innovations in agriculture.
+Agribyte is a portal of latest agritech innovations in Africa.
 It’s focus areas are fintech, mechanization, digital farming, climate-smart farming and food processing among others.
 Agcenture will highlight one every Friday starting June 2020.

 Kenya is a recognized hub for the latest innovations and technologies in the region.
 Some of her innovations in Fintech like the Mpesa is the largest mobile money transfer platform globally.
 In agri-tech innovations, Kenya accounts for close to 25 per cent of all start-ups in Sub-Sahara Africa.
 We will collate and share information about some of them. every Friday